HubSpot vs Salesforce: which is the best sales enablement platform for your organisation?

 For organisations with large data requirements (like the enterprise market), this level of functionality is essential, enabling swathes of customer data to be labelled accurately and stored correctly.

-Read on to discover more about custom objects, what this exciting announcement means for the CRM marketplace and how your organisation could benefit.
+Read on to discover more about custom objects, what this exciting announcement means for the sales enablement platform marketplace and how your organisation could benefit.

 In case you’re not familiar with custom objects, let’s quickly break it down.

 Until now the objects available in HubSpot CRM have been: Contacts, Companies, Deals, Tickets or Products.
 For many businesses, this selection of criteria fulfils their requirements.
 Between them, the five options cover a lot of bases.
 But sometimes an object doesn’t sit neatly within these categories.
 It might be too niche or simply fall outside of these remits.

 As an example of data modelling with custom objects, consider the manufacturing space.
 Beyond the need to store customer or product data — which would sit nicely with the ‘Contacts’ and ‘Products’ objects respectively — it may wish to track ‘Shipments’.
 This custom object would enable the company to store data on shipment dates, couriers used, expected delivery times, and other logistical information directly within the CRM.